Best Neighbourhoods In London

 For a more leisurely meal, book a table after the shows commence or instead, wander over to nearby China Town for an authentic taste of the orient.

-More for you: 7 Best Locations to live in London
+More for you: 7 Best Weekend Trips From London

 4. HEMPSTEAD